About our music

 Author: Romana Švachová

-„the three dawned coming out of nothing many believed they had birthed from something the clay the water someone before we who know know better having been made by the thin threads the webs the macramé of the yarn of wishes we know better having been made by the intoxicating dreams in the all-consuming nothingness where the plaintive longing for the order sense for the omen rages where the need to give some meaning to both the inside and outside burns for what is the difference if every fox has dreams so apart from the hair the nails the skin the bones the cartilage and the blood and saliva and the bile we have nothing here and to nothing but the hair the nails the skin the bones and cartilage and the blood and saliva and the bile we give any meaning being a vessel for desperate pleading words of eagerness stolen from elsewhere and so with the prayers coming stirred we the air made it curl in the ear into a serpentine breathing heymernéh hén neme hehia we who know we remember we know what is the difference even if every piglet has dream when the dusty heart yearns for meaning ferreting for all things dream out of nothingness they hunt they give birth they beget“
+out of nothing the three dawned many believed they had birthed from something the clay the water from someone before yet we knew we who know better we know having been made from the thin threads from the webs the yarn of yearning we knew having been made from intoxicating dreams in all-consuming nothingness where the longing for an order for an omen rages where the need to give a meaning to both the inside and the outside burns for whatever is the difference if every fox is a dreamer thus apart from the hair the nails the skin the bones the cartilage the blood the saliva the bile we have no thing here meaning we give no meaning to a thing but the hair the nails the skin the bones the cartilage the blood the saliva the bile being a vessel for desperate pleading for words of eagerness stolen from elsewhere with the prayers we stirred the air made it curl in the ear into a serpentine heymernéh hén neme hehia we who know better we remember we know the difference even if every piglet is a dreamer for whenever the ferreting dusty heart yearns and dreams and out of nothingness hunts and gives birth and begets

 16. TOHDI NEBUŁO NEBA